Are You Missing out on the Massive Revenue Potential of China’s Singles Day?

-Selling products internationally to Chinese shoppers may be a lot easier than you think.
+Like many of today’s cross-border trade opportunities, selling products internationally to Chinese shoppers may be a lot easier than you think.
 Why?
 Because of solutions such as VoyageOne, which has been designed specifically to simplify the process of selling non-Chinese products to Chinese consumers online.
 Because VoyageOne handles customer service, returns, marketing and more, you can skip over many time-consuming logistics to start selling right away.

 Ready to start selling to Singles Day shoppers?
 If you’re already relying on ChannelAdvisor to manage marketplaces, it’s easy to get started.
 Our new integration with VoyageOne allows you to sell on Liking, a Tmall Global marketplace that sells goods from US merchants directly to online consumers in China.